 Where seen: Hoyts complex at Broadway Centre, Sydney (premiere)

-I loved this.
+I loved this, even though many slammed it as "like a double episode of the TV show".
 The cinematography and music were beautiful, and everyone gave strong performances, except maybe the development of Ru'Afo.
 The idea of two subjugated races - the Tarlac and the Ellora - to keep afloat what was actually a very small number of Son'a, was excellent, and would have been fun to explore in other films (or novels).

 Once again, the scripts were leaked to the Internet - and I really wish I had not read the part in the script where it's revealed that the Son'a are just very wrinkled up exiled/renegade Ba'ku children, because I may not have realized until the film's Big Reveal.
 Gates McFadden must be wondering by now why she gets so little to do in these TNG movies.